gchq/stroom-docs/user-guide/tools/command-line.md

 When configured to use its own (the default) it will auto create an admin account when starting up a fresh instance.
 There are times when you may wish to create this account manually which this command allows.

+### Authentication Accounts and Stroom Users
+The user account used for authentication is distinct to the Stroom _user_ entity that is used for authorisation within Stroom.
+If an external IDP is used then the mechanism for creating the authentication account will be specific to that IDP.
+If using the default internal Stroom IDP then an account must be created in order to authenticate, either from within the UI if you are already authenticated as a privileged used or using this command.
+In either case a Stroom user will need to exist with the same username as the authentication account.

 The command will fail if the user already exists.
 This command should NOT be run if you are using a third party identity provider.